GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

       The number of triangles which have been considered the closest hit candidate.

    * Triangle miss
-      The number of triangles which have been been tested but not considered the closest hit candidate.
+      The number of triangles which have been tested but not considered the closest hit candidate.

    * Triangle test
       The number of triangles which the ray has been tested against.
 This is the sum of triangle hits and misses.